andrecastropaiva/andrecastropaiva.github.io/README.md

 <h1>Hey, I'm Andre 👋 </h1>
+<strong>I’m a Data Engineer with interest in Data Science/Machine Learning/AI</strong> from the United Kingdom.

+My professional experience has taught me to be a great team player, an attentive listener and enhanced my attention to detail.
+This alongside my educational accomplishments enable me to pursue my career goals and follow my passions in Technology and Business.

-<strong>Data Engineer/Web Developer</strong> from the United Kingdom.
-I hold a 1st degree in Business Management from The Open University Business School.I am self-taught and have earned a certification in a Web Development Bootcamp from Bath Spa University.
+I hold a First Class Honours degree in Business Management from The Open University Business School.
+This was accomplished while working full-time and took a great deal of organisational and time management skills.

+I love to learn new skills, I began my journey in tech with Web development and since then I never stopped up-skill.
+I hold a certificate in Responsive Web Development from freeCodeCamp by self-taught online, here I learned HTML, CSS and JavaScript.
+I also hold a certificate in Web Development from Bath Spa University, where I learned an understanding of Semantic HTML, CSS, LESS, Bootstrap, JavaScript, React, Node.js, prototyping in Figma and work with browser tools.
+Both of these certificates were accomplished while working full-time.

+From there, I reflected, and realised that my passion is working with data, since my Business studies I always enjoyed doing business analysis and finding data insights.
+I did 3 months intensive training in Data engineering using Python and SQL and hold a certification of accomplishment.
+Alongside that, I also hold various Azure Data Engineering, Cloud computing, Data Science and AI as well as Databricks certifications.

 <ul>
-<li>💞️ I’m looking to collaborate on open source projects.</li>
+<li>💞️ I’m looking to collaborate on open source projects alongside my work.</li>
 <li>⚡️ Tech, Programming, Football, Sports, travelling and hiking are my passions.</li>
-<li>🐦 You can reach me at @andreca5tro</li>
 <li>👨🏻‍💻 Happy Coding!</li>
 </ul>